mlorentedev/mlorentedev.github.io/_posts/2024-09-15-scaling-from-zero-to-one-million-users.md

 lang-ref: intro
 ---

 In this post, I will discuss how to build a system from scratch that supports a single user and gradually scales to support one million users.
-I will use a classic example of a social networking site called **buiter** to illustrate the key concepts.
+I will of this site to illustrate the key concepts.

 ### Single server architecture